In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Ben’s Soft Pretzels franchise opportunity, including relevant news updates

-- Section V – Presentation and analysis of Ben’s Soft Pretzels’ financial performance representations, based on Item 19 of the company’s 2018 FDD, including information on the:
+- Section V – Presentation and analysis of Ben’s Soft Pretzels financial performance representations, based on Item 19 of the company’s 2019 FDD, including information on the:

 Section I – Background Information

-13. The first Ben’s Soft Pretzels brick and mortar store was opened in 2008 by Scott Jones, Ben and Liz Miller, and Brian Krider in the Concord Mall in Elkhart, Indiana.
-Ben’s Soft Pretzels grew from a farmer’s market stand operated by the Millers.
-Jones had met the Millers when he got lost in Amish Country, Indiana and a life-long friendship was born.
-The Millers introduced Jones to their Amish baked goods, which they made from scratch.
+9. Ben’s Soft Pretzels was founded in 2008 by Scott Jones, Ben and Liz Miller, and Brian Krider in the Concord Mall in Elkhart, Indiana.
+The inspiration behind Ben’s Soft Pretzels was the Millers’ homemade baked goods that they had been selling for years at farmer’s markets in Northern Indiana and Southern Michigan.
+Jones first met the Millers in 2003 when he got lost in Amish Country, Indiana.
+The Millers gave Jones directions, offered him some food, and started what would become a lifelong friendship.

 Entrepreneur’s Franchise 500